peppesapienza/RocketAlert/README.md

 }
 ```

-**The `RocketBlock` protocol is never used as base protocol of the implemented class.** Instead you will use the inherited protocols that gives to the blocks some useful stuff.
+**The `RocketBlock` protocol is never used as the base protocol of the implemented class.** Instead, you will use the inherited protocols that give to the blocks some useful stuff.

-**IMPORTANT:** When a next block is presented the interaction over the previous block will be disabled.
+**IMPORTANT:** When a next block has been presented the interaction over the previous block will be disabled.

 ## TappableRocketBlock

-The `TappableRocketBlock` is a inherited protocol from `RocketBlock`.
-The `TappableRocketBlock` protocol describe the block that could be tapped by the user.
+The `TappableRocketBlock` is an inherited protocol from `RocketBlock`.
+The `TappableRocketBlock` protocol describes the block that could be tapped by the user.
 He gives to the implemented class two properties:

 ```swift
 protocol TappableRocketBlock: RocketBlock {